 We do not currently have a formal policy on board interlocks, but it is something that our corporate governance and compensation committee considers when it is evaluating and recommending candidates to be nominated for election or appointment to the board.
 A board interlock occurs when two directors also serve together on the board of another reporting issuer.
-As of the date of this information circular - proxy statement, there are no such board interlocks among our current directors and our proposed new director.
+As of the date of this information circular - proxy statement, the only board interlock among our directors is that Mr. Zawalsky and Mr. McNamara both serve on the board of PrairieSky Royalty Ltd. In addition, Mr. Gilbert, a current director who is not standing for re-election at the meeting, also serves on the board of Surge Energy Inc.

 Director Nominee Names of Other Issuers

 Mary-Jo E. Case N/A

 Grant B. Fagerheim N/A

-Daryl H. Gilbert Surge Energy Inc.

 Chandra A. Henry Headwater Exploration Inc.

 Vineeta Maguire N/A

-Glenn A. McNamara Parex Resources Inc.
+Glenn A. McNamara Parex Resources Inc. and PrairieSky Royalty Ltd.

 Stephen C. Nikiforuk InPlay Oil Corp.

 Kenneth S. Stickland N/A

 Bradley J. Wall Helium Evolution Incorporated, Maxim Power Corp. and NexGen Energy Ltd.

 Grant A. Zawalsky NuVista Energy Ltd. and PrairieSky Royalty Ltd.